bhavikmk/bhavikmk/README.md

 ### :technologist: About me

-Hi there!
-I’m an **hobbyist(not software engineer)** from India, I find interesting ideas and try to build a working model.

-- 🔧 **What I Do**: I'm fulltime Mechanical engineer at Reliance in core engineering sector, but sometime I do work on hobby projects and share over github.
+- 🔧 **What I Do**: I'm fulltime Mechanical engineer at Reliance, I do work on interesting projects and share over github.
-- 🎬 **Hobbies**: Reading books (interdisciplinary)
+- 🎬 **Hobbies**: Reading books (interdisciplinary, foundational texts)
 - 🎓 **Education**:
   - **B.Tech Mechanical Engineering** graduate from **NIT Surat** (2019–2023)
   - Alumni of **JNV Gir Somnath** (2011–2018)